jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 #&gt; Error in &quot;a&quot; + &quot;b&quot; : non-numeric argument to binary operator
 [/code]

 It seems to fail.
 What went wrong?
 Is dispatch not working?

+<iframe src="https://giphy.com/embed/dbtDDSvWErdf2" width="480" height="261" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/richard-ayoade-it-crowd-maurice-moss-dbtDDSvWErdf2">via GIPHY</a></p>

 We want to dispatch on "character" -- is that what we have?

 [code language="r" light="true"]
 class(&quot;a&quot;)